madelinepet/qa-app/README.md

-Run the app by running `node src` from the backend folder.
+Run the server by running `node src` from the backend folder.

+Run